 Looking for a BDSM contract form you can use to negotiate and formalize your gay power exchange relationship?
 Use our forms to discuss your goals, desires and needs with your partner.
 All the essential relationship clauses are covered and you can personalize it to suit your needs.

 We have two versions of the document: online and in print form.
-Before buying, please note that BDSM contracts are not legally binding.

 - Use this contract to negotiate and define your kinky arrangement.